Sumitnarwal/BrandAndBeyond/README.md

 # BrandAndBeyond assignment

-Hey 👋,I have build a simple web application.This application is a Full_stack application.
+Hey 👋,I have build a web application.This application is a Full_stack application.
 The front-end is based on React and the back-end is based on Node and Express.
 For the storage pupose Mongo DB has been used.